kingofhawks/kingofhawks.github.io/_posts/2015-09-06-Android Development Resources.md

 * Take the user to the camera to have them take a picture

 * Initiate a call for the user to a given number

+### Action Bar

+The ActionBar is a consistent navigation element that is standard throughout modern Android applications.
+The ActionBar can consist of:

+* An application icon

+* An application or activity-specific title

+* Primary action buttons for an activity

+* Consistent navigation (including tabbed UI)

+You need to define action buttons in /res/menu XML.

+### ToolBar

+ToolBar was introduced in Android Lollipop, API 21 release and is a complete replacement to ActionBar.It's a ViewGroup so you can place it

+anywhere in your layout.
+ToolBar also provides greater control to customize its appearance for the same reason.

+### The things you cannot do in UI thread

+* Opening a Socket connection (i.e. new Socket()).

+* HTTP requests (i.e. HTTPClient and HTTPUrlConnection).

+* Attempting to connect to a remote MySQL database.

+* Downloading a file (i.e. Downloader.downloadFile()).